 If you ever wanted to try your hand at making shoes, this is the pattern for you.
-It's a great beginner pattern.
+It's a great beginner pattern by Love U Bunches.
 Minimal sewing, a little bit of glue, really cute shoes!
 It's also a great way to use up scraps from your stash.
 It only takes a little bit of fabric to make

 an awesome pair of shoes.
 And NO hot glue!
 You can make shoes to match every outfit!
 So many options… plain, fussy cut, tabs, ties, vinyl!
 Your doll is going to need a bigger closet!

 Recommended Fabrics: Fabric Version: Light to medium weight tightly woven fashion fabric such as cotton quilting fabric; Vinyl Version: Light to medium weight vinyl such as marine leather or faux leather ribbon

 -Less than 1/8 yard light to medium weight tightly woven fashion fabric such as cotton quilting fabric

 -Insoles: 3” x 3” piece of medium weight cardboard or chipboard

 -Soles: 3” x 3” piece of 2mm or 3mm craft foam